metalbear-co/mirrord.dev/content/docs/overview/architecture/index.md

 - `mirrord-layer` - Rust dynamic library (so/dylib) that loads to the local process, hooks its filesystem, network APIs and relays them to the agent.
 - `mirrord-cli` - Rust binary that wraps the behavior of mirrord-layer in a user friendly CLI.
 - `VS Code extension` - Exposes the same functionality as - mirrord-cli within the VS Code IDE.
+- `IntelliJ plugin` - Exposes the same functionality as - mirrord-cli within the IntelliJ IDEs.
 {{<figure src="architecture.svg" alt="mirrord - Architecure" class="white-background center large-width">}}

 #### mirrord-agent